-- Create a Policy Development/Project Management position for dealing with the many new and unique issues of managing and preserving electronic records and a Database Programmer position to explore and develop open source and digital library specific applications. - Investigate, define and compare potential products and services and purchase those deemed most appropriate to meet the long-term needs of the Library and Commonwealth. - Research the work of other states, private industry and national and international institutions to determine best practices. - $\circ\,$ Establish working groups to create appropriate standards, guidelines and procedures. - o Research and purchase additional technologies and software when appropriate. - $\,\circ\,$ Maintain network integrity and security. - $\circ\,$ Obtain funding for electronic record storage, access, migrations and long-term preservation.
+Create a Policy Development/Project Management position for dealing with the many new and unique issues of managing and preserving electronic records and a Database Programmer position to explore and develop open source and digital library specific applications

+- Investigate, define and compate potential products and services and purchase those deemed most appropriate to meet the long-term needs of the Library and Commonwealth. - Research the work of other states, private industry and national and international institutions to determine best practices. - o Establish working groups to create appropriate standards, guidelines and procedures. - o Research and purchase additional technologies and software when appropriate. - o Maintain network integrity and security. - Obtain funding for electronic record storage, access, migrations and long-term preservation.

-o Number of born-digital electronic records and images stored on permanent systems.
+O Number of born-digital electronic records and images stored on permanent systems.

-''' Measure Class: Other Measure Type: Output Measure Frequency: Annual Preferred Trend: Up Frequency Comment: Data source will be annual statistical reports.
+''' Measure Class: Other Measure Type: Output Measure Frequency: Annual Preferred Trend: Up Frequency Comment: Data source will be annual statistical reports reported end of Quarter 4.